 No matter how tasty these shellfish are, some get allergic reactions.
-Similarly to egg allergies, allergic reactions to shellfish occur when the allergen in shellfish protein comes in contact with the body’s antibodies.
+Similar to egg allergies, allergic reactions to shellfish occur when the allergen in shellfish protein comes in contact with the body’s antibodies.

-Wheat allergy occurs when you eat foods containing wheat proteins.
-Some sources of wheat proteins include, but are not limited to, soy sauce, vegetable oil, crackers, couscous, pasta, cereals, cakes, cookies, and breads.
+A wheat allergy occurs when you eat foods containing wheat proteins.
+Some sources of wheat proteins include, but are not limited to, soy sauce, vegetable oil, crackers, couscous, pasta, cereals, cakes, cookies, and bread.
 However, some products also contain wheat proteins such as play dough, bath products, and cosmetics.

-That’s why, before using or eating any product, check for their ingredients.
+That’s why, before using or eating any product, check for its ingredients.
 By doing so, you can avoid experiencing allergy symptoms.

 Immature digestive and immune systems, like those in babies and toddlers, tend to be more susceptible to wheat allergies.
 However, some children outgrow it, while others who did not experience these allergies as children end up developing it during adulthood.

-If you’re experiencing allergic reaction to wheat, you may have the following signs and symptoms:
+If you’re experiencing an allergic reaction to wheat, you may have the following signs and symptoms: